DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/1 Configuration/onCellPrepared.md

 ---

 In the following code the **onCellPrepared** event handler is used to customize cells' apperance depending on the area and field types:

+The following code how to locate and customize cells under different conditions:

 ---
 ##### jQuery